dearetta/AgeGenderDetection/README.md

 ## Running the tests

-run this command to use your webcam
+run this command to capture stream video using webcam

 ```
 python3 gad.py